 - to work as part of an affordable house building project in the local community

 Why the project is needed

-Our project aims to address a whole range of issues facing the local community.
+Our project aimed to address a whole range of issues facing the local community.
 These include:

 - High levels of young people not in employment, education or training (NEET).